dheerajsachdeva/Capstone3-Stock-APP/README.md

 ### Prerequisites

-In order to run this project you need: HTML and CSS
+In order to run this project you need: React and Redux

 ### Setup

 Clone this repository to your desired folder:

-git clone git@github.com:dheerajsachdeva/bookstore.git
+git clone git@github.com:dheerajsachdeva/Capstone3-Stock-APP.git

 ### Install

-Install this project with: by cloning git@github.com:dheerajsachdeva/bookstore.git
+Install this project with: by cloning git@github.com:dheerajsachdeva/Capstone3-Stock-APP.git

 ### Usage